Exterior window shutters are taken for granted as an easy to install, quick fix to improve curb appeal.

 Homes with these shutters do not belong on this planet.

 There is an epidemic of contractors AND homeowners destroying the character of homes as seen in the above examples.
 This incorrect way is now the standard!
 If shutters cannot be mounted properly, a house would be better without any at all; otherwise, they can ruin a house and even the neighborhood.
 As you drive down the street, begin paying attention to shutters and you will now see the difference.

 Give up?
 Don’t want to buy new exterior wood shutters?

 Check out some Optional Mounting and Shortcuts for Vinyl Shutters

-As you now know if you’ve gotten this far, the ideal way to mount shutters is to use hinges even if you plan to only use your shutters as decoration.
-There is an option, or should I say a trick, to be used only as a last resort.
+By now you should thoroughly understand the correct and ideal way to mount shutters is to use hinges even if you plan to only use your shutters as decoration.
+There is one option, or should I say a trick, to be used only as a last resort.
 I only provide this information to those who will not purchase hinges as advised, in my effort to reduce the number of ugly houses.

 Another shortcut is attaching a false tilt rod.
 Purchase a wooden dowel, paint it and attach it to your louvered shutters with a liquid nails adhesive.